 - Try to understand that hosts are all different, have different house rules, behaviours and expectations.

 - Respect these rules and learn from each different cultural experience.

 - Water, gas and electricity can be very expensive in rural areas.
 Short showers can be enough to get clean, water is often a precious resource on farms.

-Lionel Pollard started WWOOF in Australia in 1981, over the last 36 years WWOOF has grown into an organisation employing 3 people, publishing a directory with over 1500 host farms and properties all over Australia.
-The WWOOF Australia App (launched in August 2015) and the Australian WWOOF Book provide host contact details, a description of each property, the work to be done, accommodation and meal situations.
+The WWOOF website & App provide up to date WWOOFer and Host Profiles including contact details, map location, a detailed profile and reviews of each WWOOFer or Host property, the work to be done, meal types and accommodation.
 WWOOFers simply browse through the hosts or search for a specific interest and/or location, choose a place they would like to go and contact the host to arrange a mutually suitable time to visit.
 The choice may be based on geography (close to a route they are travelling); philosophy (such as bio-dynamic farming practices); cultural (many of our hosts speak other languages as well as English) or it may just sound like an interesting place to visit.
-WWOOFers live and work with the host families in the same way as relatives and friends do when they visit.
+WWOOFers live and volunteer with the host families in the same way as relatives and friends do when they visit.
 Hosts can also search for WWOOFers nearby on a map search or advertise for help on the member only Notice Board.

 For contact details of WWOOF groups and information about WWOOFing in countries without a WWOOF Group, see WWOOF International.